-The defendant again - repeating and deepening its first instance submission - denies its status as a disturber within the meaning of Section 1004 BGB.
-The emissions of its power plant companies are not a contributory or partial cause of the melting of the glaciers in the Peruvian Andes and the alleged risk of flooding in Huaraz, even if the conditio sine qua non formula is modified.
-Climate change as a general risk to life is not controlled by anyone.
-The possible contribution of a single emitter is too small in itself to cause an increase in temperature.
-The contribution of an individual emitter to the development of a particular glacier could also not be established with the certainty required under Section 286 ZPO, especially as it could not be equated with a causal contribution.
-A linear causality between a certain emission and the temperatures at a certain time at a certain place on earth does not exist due to the multi-layered processes of the climate.
-Climate models are unsuitable for any proof of causality.
-The plaintiff had also failed to prove a specific rise in temperature in

-He did not claim a specific time period at the lagoon, nor did he substantiate a loss of mass of the glaciers there.
+The defendant again - repeating and deepening its first instance submission - denies its status as a disturber within the meaning of § 1004 BGB.
+The emissions of its power plant companies were not a contributory or partial cause of the melting of the glaciers in the Peruvian Andes and the alleged risk of flooding in Huaraz, even if the conditio sine qua non formula was modified.
+Climate change as a general risk to life was not controlled by anyone.
+The possible contribution of a single emitter was too small in itself to cause an increase in temperature.
+The contribution of an individual emitter to the development of a particular glacier could also not be established with the certainty required under § 286 ZPO, especially as it could not be equated with a causal contribution.
+A linear causality between a certain emission and the temperatures at a certain time at a certain place on earth did not exist due to the multi-layered processes of the climate.
+Climate models were unsuitable for any proof of causality.
+The plaintiff had also failed to prove a specific rise in temperature in a specific time period at the lagoon, nor did he substantiate a loss of mass of the glaciers there.

 The defendant also disputes the existence of an adequate causal link.
-It argues that ignoring its alleged contribution to causation does not lead to any change; its emissions have not measurably increased any flood risk.
+It argues that ignoring its alleged contribution to causation did not lead to any change; its emissions had not measurably increased any flood risk.
 Moreover, the share of emissions of 0.47% and 0.38% claimed by the plaintiff only refers to industrial CO2 emissions, but not to all CO2 emissions or even greenhouse gases as a whole.
 It is disputed that, based on a study by Charles D. Keeling, it was already foreseeable for an optimal observer from 1958 onwards that increasing CO2 emissions would lead to global warming and the associated consequences.
 Objective recognizability could be assumed at the earliest with the United Nations Framework Convention on Climate Change from 1992.

 Ultimately, there were no factual grounds for imposing responsibility for the event on her, nor had she acted in breach of duty.
-Cases of omission in breach of duty and indirect impairments are not to be resolved in the context of Section 1004 BGB at the level of unlawfulness/tolerance, but upstream in the context of disruptive capacity, whereby disruptive capacity presupposes a duty to ensure public safety or conduct in breach of duty.
+Cases of omission in breach of duty and indirect impairments are not to be resolved in the context of § 1004 BGB at the level of unlawfulness/tolerance, but upstream in the context of disruptive capacity, whereby disruptive capacity presupposes a duty to ensure public safety or conduct in breach of duty.
 Liability as an indirect disturber of action was ruled out here, as the defendant did not discharge any perceptible substances onto the plaintiff's property.
-Liability as a disturber of condition is also ruled out, as it has no control over the source of the disturbance - the Laguna Palcacocha - or the climate.
-In the case of an effect of natural forces or an "interposition" of natural processes - as here - a disturbance can only be considered in the case of an omission in breach of duty, which, however, does not exist.
+Liability as a disturber of condition was also ruled out, as it has no control over the source of the disturbance - the Laguna Palcacocha - or the climate.
+In the case of an effect of natural forces or an "interposition" of natural processes - as here - a disturbance could only be considered in the case of an omission in breach of duty, which, however, did not exist.

-The defendant argues that, as the parent company of the RWE Group, it does not itself operate any power plants, that German law does not provide for general liability by virtue of group affiliation and that it is not obliged to instruct its subsidiaries to restrict or cease power plant operations due to the principle of separation under company law.
-Even if a domination agreement exists, the controlling company is not directly liable to the creditors of the controlled company; its therefore lacks Passivlegitimation.
-The CO2 emissions the
+The defendant argues that, as the parent company of the RWE Group, it did not itself operate any power plants, that German law did not provide for general liability by virtue of group affiliation and that it was not obliged to instruct its subsidiaries to restrict or cease power plant operations due to the principle of separation under company law.
+Even if a domination agreement exists, the controlling company was not directly liable to the creditors of the controlled company; it therefore lacked capability of being sued.